 learning years up to the degree entitling the holder to university

 admission, and the final or average grade of the last two learning years of

 the language course must correspond to at least the German grade 4

 (sufficient) or at least 5 points.

 In individual cases, other proofs may be accepted at the applicant's request.
 Alternative proofs are in particular:

 - a graduation certificate of an English-language course of study,

 - a higher education entrance qualification from institutions with English as a teaching language,

 - a Bachelor's thesis written in English.

-After the online application, the applicant sends all documents by post to the KIT.
-It is not necessary to certify documents and certificates.
 Students can begin their Master's program in either the winter or summer semester.
 However, due to the modular structure, applicants from outside the KIT are strongly recommended to start the Master's program in the winter semester.
-The application deadline for the winter semester is 30 September.
-Nevertheless, it is advisable to apply as early as possible by the end of July at the latest.
+The application deadline for the winter semester is 15 July for international, non-EU applicants, and 30 September for German citizens, EU citizens and educational residents.
 Further information can be found under the following link: Information on the Master's Programme in Geophysics

 The program is not restricted in admission.